walkermatt/aileenh.github.io/index.md

 [Loader Configuration Examples](https://github.com/AstunTechnology/Loader/wiki/Configuration-examples)

-# Prerequisits #
+# Prerequisites #
-For this workshop we are going to use the [Portable GIS](http://www.archaeogeek.com/portable-gis.html) for convience as it has everything we need in one simple install.
+For this workshop we are going to use the [Portable GIS](http://www.archaeogeek.com/portable-gis.html) for convenience as it has everything we need in one simple install.

 Obviously in a productions environment you would probably not use the Portable GIS, in which case see the [Loader Installation Documentation](https://github.com/AstunTechnology/Loader/wiki/Installation).